Siena Cathedral: Early history

-The origins of the first structure are obscure and shrouded in legend.
+The origins of the first structure are shrouded in legend.
 There was a 9th-century church with the bishop's palace at the present location.
-In December 1058 a synod was held in this church resulting in the election of pope Nicholas II and the deposition of the antipope Benedict X.
+In December 1058 a synod was held in this church resulting in the election of pope Nicholas II and the deposition of the antipope Benedict X. There is a common myth that the cathedral was consecrated in 1179, but there is little evidence to support this idea.
+There is evidence that the consecration ceremony occurred on November 18, according to the Ordo Officiorum Ecclesiae senensis, but without reference to a specific year.

 In 1196, the cathedral masons’ guild, the Opera di Santa Maria, was put in charge of the construction of a new cathedral.
-Works were started with the north–south transept and it was planned to add the main, larger body of the cathedral later, but this enlargement was never accomplished.

 By 1215 there were already daily masses said in the new church.
-There are records from 1226 onwards of the transport of black and white marble, probably for the construction of the façade and the bell tower.
-The vaults and the transept were constructed in 1259–1260.
-In 1259 Manuello di Ranieri and his son Parri carved some wooden choir stalls, which were replaced about 100 years later and have now disappeared.
-In 1264, Rosso Padellaio was paid for the copper sphere on top of the dome.
+Beginning in 1226, city records show that black and white marble blocks were being transported to the cathedral, presumably to be used for the facade and bell tower.
+These records also note the payment of stone masons to work with the marble blocks.
+The vaults and the transept were constructed in 1259–1260 at the order of the committee composed of city citizens.
+In 1259 Manuello di Ranieri and his son Parri carved the wooden choir-stalls, which were replaced about 100 years later and have now disappeared.
+In 1264, Rosso Padellaio helped create the copper sphere on top of the dome.
+The pulpit, one of the few original works to survive today, was made between 1265–1268 by Nicola Pisano and his followers.
+This group was most likely also responsible for carving the main altar.
+The Opera di Santa Maria ordered stained glass for a large, round window in 1287.

 A second massive addition of the main body of the cathedral was planned in 1339.
-It would have more than doubled the size of the structure by means of an entirely new nave and two aisles ranged perpendicular to the existing nave and centered on the high altar.
-The construction was begun under the direction of Giovanni di Agostino, better known as a sculptor.
+It would have more than doubled the size of the structure by means of an entirely new nave and two aisles ranged perpendicular to the existing nave and centered on the high altar in the crossing.
+The majority of construction was under the direction of Giovanni di Agostino, a well-known sculptor of the time.
 Construction was halted by the Black Death in 1348.
-Basic errors in the construction were already evident by then, however, and the work was never resumed.
-The outer walls, remains of this extension, can now be seen to the south of the Duomo.
-The floor of the uncompleted nave now serves as a parking lot and museum, and, though unfinished, the remains are a testament to Sienese power, ambition, and artistic achievement.
+Unfortunately, the halt in construction revealed the failures already present in the new structure, such as a shallow foundation and weak building materials.
+The project was abandoned officially in 1355, and the work never resumed.
+The outer walls, remains of this extension, can now be seen to the south of the Duomo, while the floors of the uncompleted nave now serve as a parking lot and museum.
+Though unfinished, the remains are a testament to Sienese power, ambition, and artistic achievement.
 One of the walls can be climbed by narrow stairs for a high view of the city.

-Underneath the choir of the Duomo, a narthex containing important late 13th-century frescoes (probably about 1280) was found and excavated in 1999–2003.
-The frescoes depict scenes from the Old Testament and the life of Christ.
-This was part of the entrance of an earlier church.
-But when the baptistry was built, this under-church was filled with rubble.
-The narthex is now open to the public.

-The belltower has six bells, the oldest one was cast in 1149.
+The bell tower is one of the only modern aspects dated before 1215, built between the nave and south transept.